beckn/beckn-onix/docs/demo_walkthrough.md

 Note: Due to a [known issue](https://github.com/beckn/beckn-onix/issues/11), on certain machines, when the script is run for the first time, it errors out complaining about permission error in accessing docker daemon.
 Till this issue is fixed, the work around is to exit the terminal and restart the installation in a new terminal.

-Please refer to the [Beckn Onix User Guide](./user_guide.md) for detailed explanation of the below steps.
+Please refer to the [Beckn-ONIX User Guide](./user_guide.md) for detailed explanation of the below steps.

 ## Sample deployment diagram